Chapter 5

 sun: but if a man live many years, and rejoice in them all; yet let him

-vanity.
-Rejoice, O young man, in thy youth; and let thy heart cheer thee in
+is vanity.
+Rejoice, O young man, in thy youth; and let thy heart

-the days of thy youth, and walk in the ways of thine heart, and in the
+in the days of thy youth, and walk in the ways of thine heart, and in

-sight of thine eyes: but know thou, that for all these things God will
+the sight of thine eyes: but know thou, that for all these things God

-bring thee into judgment.
-Therefore remove sorrow from thy heart, and put
+will bring thee into judgment.
+Therefore remove sorrow from thy heart,

 Ecclesiastes 11:7-10.